s-earnest/s-earnest.github.io/_posts/2000-01-01-Banking-Marketing-Analysis.md

 ### Purpose

-The goal was to provide actionable insights to help optimize marketing strategies and improve conversion rates for term deposits.
-The project consists, (1) I analyzed data from a bank’s marketing campaigns to reveal factors that drive customer engagement.
-(2) By exploring patterns in demographics, financial status, and previous campaign outcomes, (3) I aimed to uncover what influences customers to make a deposit.
+The goal of this showcase is to provide actionable insights to help optimize marketing strategies and improve conversion rates for term deposits.
+The project consists on: (1) I analyzed data from a bank’s marketing campaigns to reveal factors that drive customer engagement, (2) By exploring patterns in demographics, financial status, and previous campaign outcomes, (3) I aimed to uncover what influences customers to make a deposit.
 This analysis provides insights that can guide future strategies, helping the bank target the right audiences with the most effective messages.
-This dataset was more used for Machine Learning.
+This dataset was more used for Machine Learning but I decided to use it as first data analysis hands-on.

 1. Understanding the Dataset: